ArneBachmann/sos/README.md

 - License: [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/)
 - [Documentation](http://sos-vcs.net) (official website), [Code Repository](https://github.com/ArneBachmann/sos) (at Github)
 - [Buy a coffee](http://PayPal.Me/ArneBachmann/) for the developer to show your appreciation!

+### Important notice from the author ###
+> I have been developing this software over the course of the last 4 months in my spare time, and I put probably around 200 concentrated and sometimes painful hours into it, a rough equivalent of at 10.000€ of development costs that I have granted to the open source community.
+This project has taken a lot of time away from my family and important duties in my life.
+I have decided that I cannot continue at the current pace, unless getting support in form of a lifely SOS community, or by getting funding for for the time i put into SOS.
+I will continue to contribute bug fixes and add features according to my own priorities, unless someone else comes with feature requests and means to support them.
+I hope you understand and support SOS, which is really meant as a personal productivity tool.

 ### List of Abbreviations and Definitions ###
 - **MPL**: [*Mozilla Public License*](https://www.mozilla.org/en-US/MPL/)